InfoSecInnovations/concierge/README.md

 At this time it doesn't seem to be possible to use HTTPS while launching from VSCode.

+#### With authentication

+Authentication doesn't play very nicely with VSCode, however it is still possible to use it.

+- Manually configure the port used by Shiny in the extension configuration to match the one you chose during install.
+- Access the web app through your browser, not through the built-in VSCode one.

+This does offer the advantage of being able to use the debugger while testing authentication.

 ### Launch script

 From the cloned project directory simply run `launch_dev.py`.